jumpman-cmd/jumpman-cmd/README.md

 - Join me on my journey through the world of programming.
 Let's work together to build something great.

-- Stay tuned for new projects and discoveries as I continue to learn and grow in the field of coding.🔮 Let's Keep coding and stay nerdy!🤓
+- Stay tuned for new projects and discoveries as I continue to learn and grow in the field of coding.🔮 Let's Keep coding!